 The Wadey Centre provides visitor information services and is home to the Blackfalds & Area Historical Society.

 The facility is wheelchair accessible and has public washrooms.
 It is bordered by the scenic Denise Nielsen Memorial Park, which offers picnic areas and spaces for photos and family friendly outdoor activities.

 Visitors and residents are invited to stop in to get information on regional tourism attractions and events; view the displays on local history; enjoy a beverage or snack; sign out a game to play in the park, and buy a memento from a local businesses or artisan.

 The Blackfalds & Area Historical Society

-The Blackfalds & Area Historical Society is a member of the Archives Society of Alberta.
-Incorporated in 2005, the Society is the curator of the Blackfalds Archives, which collects and preserves documents, records, photographs and other items representing the family, social, and organizational history of Blackfalds and its surrounding area.
-These records are available to the public and are a vital resource of Blackfalds’ rich cultural heritage.
+The Blackfalds & Area Historical Society was incorporated in 2005 and is the curator of the Blackfalds Archives, which collects and preserves items representing the rich history of Blackfalds and area.
+The Society also hosts displays of local artifacts for the public to enjoy.

 See the dramatic move here.
 Courtesy of Scott Builders